bdb112/pyfusion/pyfusion/documentation/ref/config.rst

 easily restored.

-1/ If a single channel diagnostic has no 'valid_dates', the value of its .acq valid dates is used.
+1/ If a single channel diagnostic has no 'valid_shots', the value of its .acq valid_shots is used.

-2/ If a shot is requested outside the valid range, a series of modifier diagnostic entries Mn, where n is an integer are searched for until one with a valid_date range which includes that shot.
+2/ If a shot is requested outside the valid range, a series of modifier diagnostic entries Mn, where n is an integer are searched for until one with a valid_shot range which includes that shot.

 An extract from pyfusion.cfg as an example::